Khopesh

-The khopesh (ḫpš; also vocalized khepesh) is an Egyptian sickle-shaped sword that developed from battle axes.
+The khopesh (ḫpš; also vocalized khepesh) is an Egyptian sickle-like sword that developed from battle axes.
 The sword style originated in Western Asia during the Bronze Age and was introduced in the Second Intermediate Period.
 The khopesh became more common in the New Kingdom, and is often depicted with kings in statues and murals.

 Etymology

 The word khopesh may have been derived from "leg", as in "leg of beef", because of their similarity in shape.
 The hieroglyph for ḫpš ('leg') is found as early as during the time of the Coffin Texts (the First Intermediate Period).
 However, on the 196 BC Rosetta Stone, it is referenced as the "sword" determinative in a hieroglyph block, with the spelled letters of kh, p, and sh to say:

-Shall be set up a statue ..., the Avenger of Baq-t-(Egypt), the interpretation whereof is 'Ptolemy, the strong one of Kam-t'-(Egypt), and a statue of the god of the city, giving to him a sword royal of victory, ...
+And there shall be set up a statue of the King of the South and the North, Ptolemy, the everliving, the god who appeareth, the lord of benefactions, and its name shall be called 'Ptolemy, the Avenger of Baq-t (Egypt)', whereof the interpretation is 'Ptolemy, the strong one of Kam-t' (Egypt), and a statue of the god of the city, giving to him a royal sword of victory ...